QtExcel/QSimpleXlsxWriter/simplexlsx-code/Readme.txt

 This library is distributed under the terms of the zlib license: http://www.zlib.net/zlib_license.html

+2018-11-03 Version 0.32
+	Change log:
+		- Added field "count" in xml for style indexes (thanks for this work to mt1710).

 2018-10-02 Version 0.31
 	Change log:
 		- Refactoring code for possibility to make mixed debug/release compilation of the library and of the main program (thanks to E.Naumovich).